jhowkNx/Master-Unlocker/README.md

-# Master Unlocker
+# Welcome to Master Unlocker

-### Master Unlocker was originally created within Heist Control.
-It is currently set aside for better security and to be able to be updated more frequently when needed.
-### The main function of Master Unlocker is to unlock exclusive items like clothes, cars, vehicles livery and much more.
+### Master Unlocker is a popular and exclusive script for the 2Take1 Menu.
+### Its function is to unlock, get the best and rarest items in the game.
+Even those who have not yet been officially released.

-### The available options are:
+## The following options are in the script

+   ### Check compatibility with the current version of GTA Online
+  - The function detects if the current version of Master Unlocker is compatible with the GTA Online you are playing.

--   Allow me to use XMAS Clothing
+   ### Allow me to use XMAS Clothing
    - Allows you to wear Christmas clothes even if it's not the Christmas season

--   Bad Sport Manager
+   ### Bad Sport Manager
    - Become a bad sport
    - Remove from bad sport

--   LS Tuners DLC
+   ### LS Tuners DLC
    - LS Tuners Max RP Unlocker (MAX lvl at Car Meet)
    - Unlock Drip Fed Vehicles (You will get instantly access to unreleased vehicles and be able to buy them)
    - Unlock Drip Fed Outfits (Unlock unreleased outfits, clothes, etc)
    - Unlock Awards
    - Unlock Vehicle Prize (from Car Meet)

--   XP Multiplier (x0 - x5000)
+   ### XP Multiplier (x0 - x5000)

--   Valentine Unlocks (Unlock items from this event)
+   ### Valentine Unlocks (Unlock items from this event)

--   Independence Day Unlocks (Unlock items from this event)
+   ### Independence Day Unlocks (Unlock items from this event)

--   Halloween Unlocks (Unlock items from this event)
+   ### Halloween Unlocks (Unlock items from this event)

--   Unlock Returning Player Bonus + Up-N-Atomizer Festive Skin
+   ### Unlock Returning Player Bonus + Up-N-Atomizer Festive Skin

--   Cayo Perico Unlocks
+   ### Cayo Perico Unlocks

--   XMAS Utilities
+   ### XMAS Utilities
    - Unlock XMAS Liveries
    - Unlock XMAS Content

--   Unlock Hats and many Shirts
+   ### Unlock Hats and many Shirts

--   Refill Inventory
+   ### Refill Inventory

--   Arena Wars DLC
+   ### Arena Wars DLC
    - Unlock all Arena Wars Trophy and Toys possible with stats
    - Unlock Arena Wars Clothing

--   NightClub
+   ### NightClub
    - NightClub Max Popularity
    - Unlock NightClub Awards

--   Mental State
+   ### Mental State
    -  Maximum
    -  Half
    -  Remove

--   Arcade Unlockers
+   ### Arcade Unlockers
    -  Unlock Arcade Trophys and Toys
    -  Unlock Arcade Clothing

--   Add cosmetic money to the Office (Floor)
+   ### Add cosmetic money to the Office (Floor)

--   Bypass LSC dailly sell limit (Vehicles)

--   Unlock Don't Cross the Line Tee
+   ### Unlock Don't Cross the Line Tee

--   Unlock Shotaro
+   ### Unlock Shotaro

--   Summer 2020 DLC
+   ### Summer 2020 DLC
    -  Unlock Summer 2020 Awards
    -  Unlock Summer DLC Clothing

--   Unlock Yacht Missions
+   ### Unlock Yacht Missions

--   Alien Tatto illuminate (Rare)
+   ### Alien Tatto illuminate (Rare)

--   Skip Lammar Missions to the last one
+   ### Skip Lammar Missions to the last one

--   Unlock Flight School Awards (Not working)

--   Fast Run & Reload
+   ### Fast Run & Reload

--   Unlock some vehicles trade price
+   ### Unlock some vehicles trade price

--   Unlock All Contacts
+   ### Unlock All Contacts

--   Unlock Vanilla Unicorn Award
+   ### Unlock Vanilla Unicorn Award

--   Bunker Options
-    -  Trigger Alien Egg Mission (rare)
-    -  Unlock Shooting Range Rewards (not working)

--   Unlock All Daily Objectives Awards
+   ### Unlock All Daily Objectives Awards

--   Remove Orbitall Cannon (Risky) [The only option that can offer you risks if you abuse]
+   ### Remove Orbitall Cannon (Risky) [The only option that can offer you risks if you abuse]